MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-10-autogenerate-adapter-from-openapi-specification.md

 ![Download Microservice Connector]({{site.baseurl}}/assets/blog/2017-08-10-autogenerate-adapter-from-openapi-specification/microservice-connector-in-downloadcenter-tools.png)

 Once deployed the Adapter will appear under the **Extensions** category in the left navigation pane of the MobileFirst Operations Console.
-Clicking the **Microservice Adapter Generator** will open the page where one can select the OpenAPI specification json of the microservice/backend system, to generate the adapter.
+Clicking the **Microservice Adapter Generator** will open the page where one can select the OpenAPI specification (.json or .yaml file) of the microservice/backend system, to generate the adapter.
 Once the adapter is generated, the generated adapter will be automatically downloaded.
+Optionally you can also download the adapter source code as zip and modify the adapter and can be re-built.
 Note that the first request to generate the adapter can take a while as Mobile Foundation needs to download a lot of maven dependencies that are requried for the adapter generation.
 The subsequent generation will be faster as maven dependencies are already stored in Maven local repository.

 ![Microservice Connector]({{site.baseurl}}/assets/blog/2017-08-10-autogenerate-adapter-from-openapi-specification/microservice-adapter-generator-ui.png)